Sprinter (rail service)

-Sprinter (stylized in all caps) is a hybrid rail line—light rail with some features similar to commuter rail—operating in the North County region of San Diego County, California.
-It runs between the cities of Escondido and Oceanside, California, primarily using the 22 mi Escondido Subdivision, though it briefly deviates onto an elevated viaduct to serve the California State University, San Marcos campus.
+Sprinter (stylized in all caps) is a hybrid rail service in the North County region of San Diego County, California.
+It runs between the cities of Escondido and Oceanside, California, primarily using the 22 mi Escondido Subdivision, though it briefly deviates onto an elevated viaduct to serve the California State University, San Marcos, campus.
 The service is owned and operated by North County Transit – San Diego Railroad (NCTD).

 The line has fifteen stations serving Oceanside, Vista, San Marcos, and Escondido, including stops at California State University, San Marcos, and Palomar College.
 Sprinter trains operate every 30 to 60 minutes and primarily serve students and commuters.

 NCTD also operates the Coaster commuter rail service and the Breeze bus network.
 At the Oceanside Transit Center, the Sprinter provides connections to Breeze buses, the Coaster, two Metrolink lines (the Orange County Line and Inland Empire–Orange County Line), and Amtrak’s Pacific Surfliner inter-city rail service.

 History

 Sprinter is the first passenger train service along the Escondido Branch since the Atchison, Topeka and Santa Fe Railway discontinued passenger service in 1946.
 Originally built in 1888, the entire line had to be rebuilt to accommodate more traffic and be elevated because the line runs along a river.

 The funding for Sprinter originated with the TransNet Tax (Proposition C) measure passed by San Diego County voters in 1987 to relieve traffic congestion.
 A third of the tax was dedicated to mass transit.
 The $477 million project also was funded through a $152 million Full Funding Grant Agreement from the Federal Transit Administration.

 NCTD purchased the line in 1992 from the Santa Fe Railroad.
 Sprinter was officially “founded” in 2005, with construction starting on the line that same year and scheduled for completion in December 2007.
 Sprinter was previewed on December 28, 2007, with full revenue service scheduled to begin on January 13, 2008.
 Opening was delayed due to safety and other concerns, and began on March 9, 2008.

 Sprinter was the least expensive rail project per mile of 10 rail projects built or planned in California in 2005.
 American Public Works Association (APWA) awarded Sprinter the Transportation Project of the Year for projects valued over $75 million.

+Sprinter operations were originally contracted to Veolia Transportation in 2008.
+After Veolia Transportation was merged into Veolia's new subsidiary, Veolia Transdev, in 2011, Transdev inherited operations of Sprinter.
+However, in 2016, NCTD transferred its rail operations and maintenance to Bombardier Transportation, with Bombardier taking over the Sprinter on June 11, 2016, and then the Coaster on June 18.
+Bombardier, part of Alstom from 2021, continued to operate the Coaster and Sprinter until June 27, 2022, when operations and maintenance were placed under the direct management of the NCTD.